 South Australia

-Adelaide is the hub of the largest wine growing region in Australia.
-A few miles from Adelaide is Barossa Valley, South Australia’s most prestigious growing area.
-It’s interesting to note that the majority of the wine from the area is actually grown in Lower Murray and Fleurieu (see the geeky list of GIs below)
+Adelaide is the hub of the largest wine-growing region in Australia.
+A few miles from Adelaide (the largest city in SA) is Barossa Valley, South Australia’s most prestigious growing area.
+It’s interesting to note that most of the wine from the area is grown in Lower Murray and Fleurieu (see the geeky list of Geographic Indications below).

 Barossa Valley–oldest living vineyards in the world?!